 (2) The auditor may examine such books, papers, accounts, documents, and securities at any time, either during, or after the end of, the period in respect of which the audit is made.

-78. Audits, bankers to obey auditors’ requests
+78. Audits, bankers’ duties as to

 Every banker of an agent shall, on request of any auditor engaged in the audit of that agent’s trust accounts under this Part produce to that auditor all such books, papers, accounts, documents and securities as may be reasonably necessary for the purposes of the audit.

-79. Auditors’ reports, contents of
+79. Auditors’ reports, content of

 Every auditor of an agent’s trust accounts shall include in his report furnished pursuant to section 70 a statement as to the following matters —